ThePrithviShah/MobileApp_with_JSON_Parsing/README.md

 # MobileApp_with_JSON_Parsing
 This is a mobile application which includes JSON Parsing.
-The JSON file is viewwed in mobile as well as on PC.
+The JSON file is viewed in mobile as well as on PC.